ong-ops/note/sec/net/tool/nmap/nmap.md

       - Packet is dropped by firewall or spoofed with a TCP reset
 - `-sS` Syn Half-open/Stealth scan
   - **Default scan for sudo permission**
-  - Send back RST after receiving a SYN/ACK (Prevent the server from repeatedly trying to make request)
+  - Client send back RST after receiving a SYN/ACK (Prevent the server from repeatedly trying to make request)
     - |----- SYN ----->|
     - |<-- SYN/ACK --|
     - |----- RST ----->|